Writing Roundtable

 The Basics of Philosophy with Wendy Turgeon

-Friday, June 28th, 10:00 am
+Friday, March 21st, 10:00 am (In-Person)

 Please join us for a philosophy discussion roundtable.
 Our topics will range from God, art, politics, mind, appearance/reality to truth.
 The text should be fun reading, but anyone is welcome who would like to engage in Socratic dialogue on questions that get to the fundamental human experience.
 All are welcome, whether you are sixteen or ninety.